lanky/ukebook-md/README.md

 You'll need a python virtual environment, I've only tested with python 2.7 so far (although I'll be updating any non-py3 compatible code eventually) with at least the following installed

   * markdown (well, obviously)
-  * jinja2 (for templating) - this is not used properly yet, I have plans for metadata
+  * jinja2 (for templating) - this is not used "properly" yet, I have plans for metadata and other templating tricks.

 ## Outstanding stuff
 As in, stuff I haven't done, rather than the complimentary interpretation

-  1. chord support - I really like the stuff Mark already did, but I fancy having a go in python.
+  1. **Chord support** - I really like the stuff Mark already did, but I fancy having a go in python.
 Because.
-  1. metadata - tags, embedded artist and track info etc, can be used in templating, also goes into the DB Models
+  1. **Metadata** - tags, embedded artist and track info etc, can be used in templating, also goes into the DB Models
-  1. web backend.
+  1. **Web backend**.
 I've had a play with django for this but I think I'm going to fall back on flask. current thinking is to build a REST API MVC and point something javascripty and modern at it.
      I think this also plays well with the phone app side of things
-  1. frontend of your choice
+  1. **frontend** of your choice.
+Probably all bootstrappy and stuff.
+Or a phone app.
+Or a small shell sc

 Then we have all the other joys like authentication, access controls, songbook creation.
 All that wheel reinventing that inveterate tinkerers enjoy